mcdougallab/modeldb/README.md

   - `modeldb_private_zip_dir`
   - `unprocessed_refs_dir`
   - `modelview_dir`
+  - `ai_explanations` (optional sqlite3 database with text explanations for files by sha256 hash)
   - `metadata-predictor-rules` (points to a file with predictor rules; you can use the one in `resources`)
   - `smtp_server` (optional, but required for sending mail)
   - `smtp_user` (optional, but required for sending mail)